Australia

 Where each litigant has enjoyed some success in the proceedings, courts may modify the general rule to make costs orders that reflect the litigants’ relative success and failure.
 Courts may depart from the general rule by requiring a successful party to bear their own costs where there is good cause to do so.
 Such an outcome may be justified where, for example, a successful plaintiff is awarded only nominal damages, or a party succeeds only due to late and substantial amendments to their case.

-Of particular strategic importance is the rule that generally a court will not award costs to a successful party which has obtained relief no more favorable than had already been offered by his or her opponent in settlement discussions.
+Of particular strategic importance is the rule that generally a court will not award costs to a successful party which has obtained relief no more favourable than had already been offered by his or her opponent in settlement discussions.
 This rule is designed to encourage the early resolution of litigated disputes.

 Costs orders are subject to a costs assessment process administered by the courts.
 It is unusual that a party will be able to recover all of its actual legal costs through this process.
 On a standard assessment, parties may recover approximately 60% to 75% of their actual costs.
 A higher rate of assessment, on an indemnity basis, may be employed where a party has engaged in unreasonable conduct in the proceeding.